+WMO Position:

 WMO is concerned with the frequency band 8 025-8 400 MHz allocated on a primary basis to EESS (space-to-Earth) and to FSS (Earth-to-space) and will object to the use of the 8 GHz FSS allocation for the CNPC links for the operation of UAS.
 WMO also considers that the protection of existing allocations to the Earth exploration-satellite service and other services employed by meteorological applications shall be ensured if WRC-15 decides on the usage of FSS for the CNPC links for the operation of UAS.

 Agenda item 1.9.1